 - Growth, feed intake, feed efficiency, health, intestinal histology and gene expression, antibiotic usage.

-- Define management strategies for peri-partum sows and newborn piglets to enhance passive immunity transfer from sow to offspring and to modulate the instauration of piglets’ gut microbiota.
+- Colostrum microbiota and piglet microbiome: find management strategies for peri-partum sows and newborn piglets to enhance passive immunity transfer from sow to offspring and to modulate the establishment of a healthy piglet intestinal microbiota (D2.3) .

-- Develop effective supplemental feeding strategies to support gut health and overall performance by targeting the most influential microbiota populations for sows and/or piglets and by identifying the optimum period for supplementation.
+- Supplements on sows and offspring growth: find effective supplemental feeding strategies to support intestinal health and overall performance by targeting the most influential microbiota populations for sows and/or piglets and by identifying the optimum period for supplementation (D1.8).

 - At: FBN (2 mo); Training in sow milk analysis;

-- At: Kiernan Milling (1 mo); Get experience in milk replacer formulation for piglets.
+- At: Kiernan Milling (1 mo); Obtain experience in milk replacer and feed formulation for piglets.